Ethernet Interface

 nmcli c del 'XXXX'

-XXXX represents the NAME obtained from the nmcli c query.
+XXXX represents the NAME acquired from the nmcli c query.

-After successful deletion, a default connection named eth0 will be automatically created.
-Replug the network cable, and the system will automatically obtain the network configuration.
+After successful deletion, a connection with NAME set to eth0 will be automatically created by default.
+Replug the Ethernet cable, and the device will automatically acquire the network configuration.

 Manual Network Configuration